GuledGedi/Charter-School-Analytics-Implementation/README.md

-# Charter School Analytics Implementation-Data Analyst Intern Project Background
+# Charter School Analytics Implementation - Project Background

 Supported the implementation of a data analytics platform for a US charter school network, transitioning from basic Google tracking to a comprehensive student performance analytics system.